dCache/dcache/docs/TheBook/src/main/markdown/config-zookeeper.md

 ## Inspecting ZooKeeper through dCache

 Every `System` cell offers two new commands, `zk ls` and `zk get` to list and read the data stored in ZooKeeper.
-Since all domains use the same ZooKeeper instance, the behaviors of these commands is the same in all domains.
+Since all domains use the same ZooKeeper instance, the behavior of these commands is the same in all domains.
 ZooKeeper data is organized hierarchically.
-Each element is called a _znode_ and may have children as well as a value.
-The name space is organized like a POSIX file system, with slash as a name separator.
+An element is called a _znode_ and may have children as well as a value.
+The namespace is organized like a POSIX file system, with slash as a name separator.
 E.g. `zk ls /` lists the children under the root znode.

 ZooKeeper ships with its own client that allows many more operations.
 This can be used to connect to ZooKeeper independently of dCache.
 If you modify the data managed by dCache, all warranty is voided.